Difference Between Array and String

 What are Arrays?

-An array is one of the most basic types of data structures that are present in programming.
-An array is a very fundamental unit in programming and is present in a lot of programs in order to deal with variables and process them, usually in an iterative manner.
+An array is one of the most basic types of data structures in programming.
+An array is a very fundamental unit in programming.
+It is present in many programs to deal with variables and process them, in an iterative manner.

-Data structures are the skeleton structure that tells us how a group of data is inserted, and exactly how will the operations in a function deal with these data items.
-A few other important examples of data items are stacks, queues, linked lists, trees, etc.
+Data structures are the skeleton structure that tells us how a group of data is inserted and how the operations in a function will deal with these data items.
+Other important examples of data items are stacks, queues, linked lists, trees, etc.

 What is important to know is that one can treat these data structures as secondary data structures, as all of them can be created with the help of arrays only.

-Arrays need not be used only for calculation and can store any other data type other than numerical integer values too.
-Arrays can store floats, char, doubles, etc. This is because an array is a data structure, which is basically a vessel, and a vessel can hold anything inside it as long it is a valid input.
+Arrays need not be used only for calculation and can store any other data type other than numerical integer values.
+Arrays can store floats, chars, doubles, etc. This is because an array is a data structure, basically a vessel, and a vessel can hold anything inside it as long it is a valid input.

 arrays